gaia2510/reinforcement-learning/maze README.md

 transition from an absorbing state to any other state.

 ![Figure 1](https://github.com/gaia2510/reinforcement-learning/blob/main/maze%20cw%20fig.PNG)
+Figure 1: Illustration of the Maze environment, the focus of this Coursework.
+The absorbing states are indicated as ”Ri”, they correspond to absorbing rewards.
+The
+”S” indicate the potential start states.

 This environment shares a lot of similarities with the Grid World environment studied in Tutorial 2, you are allowed to reuse any code you might have developed for this tutorial.
 However, unlike the Tutorial, this Coursework aims to help you implement RL techniques that do not require full knowledge of the dynamic of the